Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

  • Saving the cleaned UNICEF dataset into the SQLite database.

-** The Python code

-Work done in Python to create the DB
+** Work done in Python to create the SQlite DB

 import pandas as pd